Skip to content

 Tax Overallocation

-Tax overallocation occurs when a landlord charges a tenant for real estate taxes that do not correspond to the property parcel or parcels covered by the tenant's lease, or includes tax categories (special assessments, penalty interest, or improvement bonds) that are excluded from pass-through under the lease terms.
-Commercial leases allow tax pass-throughs only for the specific assessments tied to the leased premises and common areas, not for the landlord's entire portfolio.
+Tax overallocation occurs when a landlord charges a tenant for real estate taxes that do not correspond to the property parcel or parcels covered by the tenant's lease, or includes tax categories such as special assessments, penalty interest, or improvement bonds that are excluded from pass-through under the lease terms.
+Commercial leases allow tax pass-throughs only for the specific assessments tied to the leased premises and related common areas, not for other properties in the landlord's portfolio or for assessment types not named in the lease.
+Special improvement district assessments, Mello-Roos bonds, and supplemental assessments triggered by the landlord's sale of the property each require explicit lease authorization before they can be passed through.
+CAMAudit's tax overallocation detection rule extracts the property description and parcel information from the lease, compares it to the tax assessments included in the reconciliation, and classifies each tax line item for both parcel accuracy and category compliance.

 Key Takeaway